-Finally, [RFC 1809] and the author's view suggest that the default rule should be that if a router receives a datagram with an unknown Flow Label, it treats the datagram as if the Flow Label is zero.
+[RFC 1809] and the author's view suggest that the default rule should be that if a router receives a datagram with an unknown Flow Label, it treats the datagram as if the Flow Label is zero.
+Unknown flow labels may also occur if a router crashes and loses its state.
 As part of forwarding, the router will examine any hop-by-hop options and learn if the datagram requires special handling.
 The options could include simply the information that the datagram is to be dropped if the Flow Label is unknown or could contain the flow state the router should have.